ortmasiu/data-science-portfolio/README.md

 <ul>
  <li><h2>Machine Learning</h2></li>
  <ul>
-  <li><a href="#">Predicting Google Play Store App Prices</a>: A model to predict the value of a given Application on Google Play Store using various statistical analysis tools.
+  <li><a href="https://github.com/ortmasiu/data-science-portfolio/blob/main/Google%20Playstore%20Analytics.ipynb">Predicting Google Play Store App Prices</a>: A model to predict the value of a given Application on Google Play Store using various statistical analysis tools.
 Identified the best strategy that a client can use to monetize their application utilizing machine learning.</li>
  </ul>
   <li><h2>Natural Language Processing</h2></li>
 </ul>